mopsled/quick-network-settings/README.md

 ## Complexities

 Most of the information in QuickNet can be found in the [System Configuration](http://developer.apple.com/library/ios/documentation/Networking/Reference/SysConfig/_index.html#//apple_ref/doc/uid/TP40001027) framework or built-in unix libraries.
-However, the gateway information for the current network is not publicly accessible.
+However, the gateway information for the current network (obtained through DHCP) is not publicly accessible.

 In this application, the application guesses the gateway by using a modified version of [Apple's SimplePing example](https://developer.apple.com/library/mac/#samplecode/SimplePing/Introduction/Intro.html#//apple_ref/doc/uid/DTS10000716-Intro-DontLinkElementID_2) to send a ping with a TTL of 1.
-Essentially, this acts as a very simple traceroute, and may return the gateway.
-Given that this hack relies on ICMP to work, the next hop may drop the packet and cause the gateway cell to continue waiting for a response.
+Essentially, this acts as a very simple traceroute, and may return the gateway as the first hop.
+Given that this hack relies on ICMP to work, the first hop may drop the packet and cause the gateway cell to continue waiting for a response.

 ## Screenshots
 ![Main Screen](http://mopsled.github.com/quick-network-settings/images/main.png)